EliLillyCo/LillyMol/docs/Molecule_Tools/activity_consistency.md

 ### -T ...
 Standard element transformation options.
 Most commonly this is to group the heavy halogens `-T 'I=Cl' -T 'Br=Cl'`.
-Differentiating among these seldom leads to a better model.
+Differentiating among these seldom leads to a better model and examining halogen duplicates can sometimes point to what might be inconsistent values - depending on the assay.
+See also [evidence](/docs/GFP/evidence.md).

 ### -V ...
 What to do with multi-valued activities (-V help for info).
 The